aryanduntley/AIProjectManager/ai-pm-mcp/reference/directivesmd/14-branch-management.md

 ## Branch Merging Workflow

+The system prioritizes pull request creation for better team collaboration, with direct merge as a comprehensive fallback.

+### Primary Method: Pull Request Creation

+**When Available**:
+- GitHub CLI (`gh`) is available and authenticated
+- Repository is hosted on GitHub (github.com in remote URL)
+- Remote origin is configured
+- Not forced to use direct merge

+**Pull Request Workflow**:
+1. **Push Branch**: Ensure branch is pushed to origin if not already
+2. **Generate PR Title**: Include branch number and user attribution
+3. **Create PR Description**: Comprehensive description with commit log and metadata
+4. **Execute PR Creation**: `gh pr create --title "Title" --body "Description" --base ai-pm-org-main --head branch-name`
+5. **Return PR URL**: Provide next steps for team review and merge

+**Benefits**:
+- Better team collaboration and code review process
+- Merge history tracking through GitHub interface
+- Integration with existing team workflows
+- Automatic documentation of changes

+### Fallback Method: Direct Git Merge

+**When Used**:
+- GitHub CLI not available or not authenticated
+- Not a GitHub repository
+- No remote origin configured
+- User explicitly requests direct merge

-### Step 1: Pre-Merge Validation
+#### Step 1: Pre-Merge Validation
 **Purpose**: Ensure both ai-pm-org-main and work branch are ready for merge

 **Validation Checks**:
 - ai-pm-org-main is in clean state
 - Branch has committed all changes
 - Check for external user code changes since branch creation
-- Identify which branch work is being merged
+- Identify which user's work is being merged

 **User Communication**: Present validation results and show branch information.

-### Step 2: Execute Standard Git Merge
+#### Step 2: Execute Standard Git Merge
 **Purpose**: Use native Git merge operation with conflict detection

 **Git Operations**:
 1. Switch to ai-pm-org-main: `git checkout ai-pm-org-main`
-2. Execute merge: `git merge ai-pm-org-branch-{XXX}
+2. Execute merge: `git merge ai-pm-org-branch-{XXX}`
 3. Git handles conflict detection automatically
-4. Show which branch work is being merged
+4. Show which user's work is being merged
+5. Explain why direct merge was used (GitHub CLI unavailable, etc.)

 **Branch Identification**: All operations clearly show which branch is being processed.

-### Step 3: Handle Conflicts (If Any)
+#### Step 3: Handle Conflicts (If Any)
 **Purpose**: Use standard Git tools for conflict resolution

 **Conflict Handling**: